eric612/Jetson-nano-benchmark/README.md

 * pre/post process cosume 10 ms per frame
 * Framework link : [TensorRT-YOLOv3](https://github.com/eric612/TensorRT-Yolov3-models) , [ncnn](https://github.com/Tencent/ncnn) , [darknet](https://github.com/pjreddie/darknet), [TensorRT-Pelee](https://github.com/eric612/Pelee-Seg-TensorRT)
 * The performance in jetson nano was not satisfactory , I will try to optimize it
+* Compare with yolov3-lite , the pelee network get 20% higher performance , it is because the upsample layer cosume 20% computiing time in yolov3-lite , which was not exist in pelee network , so the main difference was the upsample layer